scheggie/scheggie/README.md

 ### Populate database with recipe IDs:

 We used the Yummly Recipe API to populate our database.
 To proceed, you must first obtain an API key from https://developer.yummly.com.
-Add the APP_KEY and APP_ID to the config.js file.
+Add the APP_KEY and APP_ID to your config.js file.

 This script will populate the database with recipe IDs pulled from a predetermined food list found inside of the server directory.